MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ## Runner.ts

 The test server needs to be able to run the Jasmine runner as a child process.
+A test run should be scheduled and only run when no further test runs have been scheduled for an amount of time (`batchInterval`).
 I implement this in `Runner.ts`:

 ````JavaScript
 import path = require('path');